Gerardus Mercator: Leuven, 1534–1543

 Towards the end of 1534, the twenty-two-year-old Mercator arrived back in Leuven and threw himself into the study of geography, mathematics and astronomy under the guidance of Gemma Frisius.
-Mercator was completely out of his depth but, with the help and friendship of Gemma, who was only four years older, he succeeded in mastering the elements of mathematics within two years and the university granted him permission to tutor private students.
-Gemma had designed some of the mathematical instruments used in these studies and Mercator soon became adept in the skills of their manufacture: practical skills of working in brass, mathematical skills for calculation of scales and engraving skills to produce the finished work.
+At first Mercator was completely out of his depth but, with the help and friendship of Gemma (who was four years his elder) he succeeded in mastering the elements of mathematics within two years and the university granted him permission to tutor private students.
+Gemma had designed some of the mathematical instruments used in these studies and Mercator soon became adept in the skills of their manufacture: practical skills of working in brass, mathematical skills for calculation of scales, and engraving skills to produce the markings required.

 The terrestrial globe of Gemma Frisius showing, in the south Pacific, the cartouche containing the dedication to Charles V and the publishing rights of Mercator.

 Gemma and Gaspar Van der Heyden had completed a terrestrial globe in 1529, but by 1535 they were planning a new globe embodying the latest geographical discoveries.
-The gores were to be engraved on copper, instead of wood, and the text was to be in an elegant italic script instead of the heavy Roman lettering of the early globes.
-The globe was a combined effort: Gemma researched the content, Van der Heyden engraved the geography and Mercator engraved the text, including the cartouche which exhibited his own name in public for the first time.
-Interestingly, the text of the cartouche attributes the production copyrights to Mercator.The globe was finished in 1536 and its celestial counterpart appeared one year later.
+The gores were to be engraved on copper instead of wood, and the text was to be in an elegant italic script instead of the heavy Roman lettering of the early globes.
+The globe was a combined effort: Gemma researched the content, Van der Heyden engraved the geographical features and Mercator engraved the text, including the cartouche which exhibited his own name in public for the first time.
+The text in the cartouche attributes the production copyright to Mercator.
+The globe was finished in 1536 and its celestial counterpart appeared one year later.
 These widely admired globes were costly and their wide sales provided Mercator an income which, together with that from mathematical instruments and from teaching, allowed him to marry and establish a home.
-His marriage to Barbara Schellekens was in September 1536, and Arnold, the first of their six children, was born a year later.
+He married Barbara Schellekens in September 1536, and Arnold, the first of their six children, was born a year later.

 The arrival of Mercator on the cartographic scene would have been noted by the cognoscenti who purchased Gemma's globe – the professors, rich merchants, prelates, aristocrats and courtiers of the emperor Charles V at nearby Brussels.
-The commissions and patronage of such wealthy individuals would provide an important source of income throughout his life.
+The commissions and patronage of such wealthy individuals provided an important source of income throughout his life.
 His connection with this world of privilege was facilitated by his fellow student Antoine Perrenot, soon to be appointed Bishop of Arras, and Antoine's father, Nicholas Perrenot, the chancellor of Charles V.

-Working alongside Gemma whilst they were producing the globes, Mercator would have witnessed the process of progressing geography: obtaining previous maps, comparing and collating their content, studying geographical texts and seeking new information from correspondents, merchants, pilgrims, travellers and seamen.
+Working alongside Gemma whilst they were producing the globes, Mercator would have witnessed the process of progress in geographical knowledge: obtaining previous maps, comparing and collating their content, studying geographical texts and seeking new information from correspondents, merchants, pilgrims, travellers and seamen.
 He put his newly learned talents to work in a burst of productivity.
-In 1537, aged only 25, he established his reputation with a map of the Holy Land which was researched, engraved, printed and partly published by himself.
+In 1537, aged 25, he established a reputation with his map of the Holy Land which he researched, engraved, printed (and partly published) himself.